Epineda312/Tetris/README.md

 # Tetris
-Game of tetris made to play in a web browser.
+Game of tetris written in JavaScript.
+Designed to be played in a web browser.